Why is spring such a great time for fishing in Buzzards Bay?

 8. Wareham River Sportfishing Pier (Wareham)

-Near The Narrows in Wareham, this public fishing pier provides excellent access for anglers to the Wareham River.
+Near The Narrows in Wareham, the public fishing pier at Besse Park provides excellent access for anglers to the Wareham River.
 In spring, look for schoolies and bottom-feeding tautog here.
 If you prefer to explore the Wareham River by boat, you can launch just across the river at Tempest Knob.

 9. Cape Cod Canal (Bourne)